opencitations/oc_ocdm/docs/source/index.rst

-.. oc_graphlib documentation master file, created by sphinx-quickstart on Mon Aug 31 17:37:10 2020.
+.. oc_ocdm documentation master file, created by sphinx-quickstart on Mon Aug 31 17:37:10 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to oc_graphlib's documentation!
+Welcome to oc_ocdm's documentation!
 =======================================

 .. toctree::